 - Use long-life smoke alarms with lithium-powered batteries and hush buttons.
 Smoke alarms with 10-year batteries and a sprinkler system provide the most protection if a fire should start.

-- Test your smoke alarm once a month.
+- Test your smoke alarm at least two times each year.
 This will not only ensure that it’s working properly, but will help familiarize children with it, and remind them of the sound.

 - Smoke alarms do expire.
 Install a new one every 10 years, or as recommended by the manufacturer.